 Types of cardboard that can be recycled

-Recyclable cardboard doesn’t have to be sorted prior to pick up, but it must be flattened first, which can easily be done by hand or with a cardboard box breakdown machine.
+Recyclable cardboard doesn’t have to be sorted prior to pick up, but it must be flattened first, which can easily be done by hand or with a cardboard box breakdown machine or sort system.
 All of your cardboard will be sorted at the recycling facility once it arrives, saving you the time and money it would cost if you had to do it yourself.

 The only requirement for commercial cardboard recycling is that all of your non-contaminated boxes are broken down.